-The APS Interest Group on Gay and Lesbian Issues and Psychology is calling for nominations from graduates of fourth year, Masters by coursework, and/or their supervisors, for the Psychology of Diverse Bodies, Genders and Sexualities Award.
+The APS Psychology of Diverse Bodies, Genders and Sexualities Interest Group is calling for nominations from graduates of fourth year, Masters by coursework, and/or their supervisors, for the Psychology of Diverse Bodies, Genders and Sexualities Award.
 The value of the Psychology of Diverse Bodies, Genders and Sexualities Award is $250 and the winner will be announced at the annual conference of the APS and in InPsych.

 The award is intended to promote and encourage excellence in research into psychological issues of same-sex attraction and to acknowledge and reward psychology graduates for their contribution to research into such issues.

-- The Psychology of Diverse Bodies, Genders and Sexualities Award is the responsibility of the Gay and Lesbian Issues and Psychology Interest Group.
+- The Psychology of Diverse Bodies, Genders and Sexualities Award is the responsibility of the Psychology of Diverse Bodies, Genders and Sexualities Interest Group.

-- The National Committee of the Gay and Lesbian Issues and Psychology Interest Group will appoint a selection committee of at least two people of an appropriate gender mix from their number, to be responsible for recommending an appropriate Award recipient to the Board.
+- The National Committee of the Psychology of Diverse Bodies, Genders and Sexualities Interest Group will appoint a selection committee of at least two people of an appropriate gender mix from their number, to be responsible for recommending an appropriate Award recipient to the Board.

 - The selection committee may also recommend that one or more Certificates of Commendation also be awarded.

 - The Award may be presented at the Society’s Annual Conference, and will also be announced in InPsych.